What Is WordPress?

 Anyone creating or requiring a modern web presence.

-Features of WordPress
+WordPress

 Reviews of WordPress